Degeneration of globally hyperbolic maximal anti-de Sitter structures along rays: Background

-\end{itemize} In particular, geodesics through $\Id \in \PSL(2, \R)$ are $1$-parameter subgroups.\\ \\ Projective duality, induces a duality between points and space-like planes in $AdS_{3}$.
-Given a space-like plane $P$, the time-like geodesics orthogonal to $P$ intersects at a point $P^{*}$ after a time $\pi/2$.
+We can identify $\partial_{\infty}AdS_{3}$ with $\R\Pp^{1}\times \R\Pp^{1}$ in the following way: an equivalence class of a rank $1$ matrix $M$ is sent to the pair of lines $(\Ima(M), \Ker(M))$.
+In this way, the action of $\Isom_{0}(AdS_{3})$ extends to the boundary at infinity and corresponds to the obvious action of $\dPSL$ on $\R\Pp^{1}\times \R\Pp^{1}$.\\ \\ Thinking of $AdS_{3} \subset \R\Pp^{3}$, geodesics are obtained as intersection between projective lines and $AdS_{3}$.
+In particular, geodesics through $\Id \in \PSL(2, \R)$ are $1$-parameter subgroups.\\ \\ Projective duality (or, equivalently, orthogonality with respect to the quadratic form $\eta$) induces a duality between points and space-like planes in $AdS_{3}$.
+Given a space-like plane $P$, the time-like geodesics orthogonal to $P$ intersect at a point $P^{*}$ after a time $\pi/2$.
 Viceversa, given a point $p$, every time-like geodesic starting at $p$ intersects a unique space-like plane orthogonally after a time $\pi/2$.